 The VIE and our PRC subsidiaries are required to obtain and maintain various licenses and permits and fulfill registration and filing requirements in order to conduct and operate the business currently carried out.
 Currently, the VIE, Wuxi Wangdao, holds (i) an ICP license for the websites, which is valid through December 29, 2018 to December 29, 2023 and is subject to annual review; (ii) a Publication Business Operation License for online distribution of course books or other course materials, including electronic version, to members of the platforms, which is valid through April 8, 2020 to March 31, 2024; and (iii) a Broadcasting and Television Programme Production and Operation License, for producing and distributing broadcasting and television programs (excluding topics and columns concerning current political affairs and news), which is valid through April 1, 2021 to April 1, 2023.
 Wuxi Talent Home, holds (i) an ICP license for the website, which is valid through March 25, 2020 to March 25, 2025, and is subject to annual review; (ii) a Human Resources Service license for proving information service concerning human resources, which is valid through May 21, 2019 to May 2024; and (iii) a Labor Dispatch Operating License for proving labor dispatching service with the PRC, which is valid through February 16, 2020 to February 15, 2023, and is subject to annual review.
-The VIE and our PRC subsidiaries, however, may be required to obtain additional licenses or expand the authorized business scope covered under the licenses they currently hold.
-For example, the contents the VIE uses on its websites, primarily including the course materials, may be deemed "Internet cultural products," and its use of those contents may be regarded as "Internet cultural activities," thus the VIE may be required to obtain an Internet Culture Business Operating License for provision of those contents through its online platforms as currently there is no further official or publicly-available interpretation of those definitions.
-Also, providing content through the VIE's online platform may be regarded as "online publishing" and may thus subject it to the requirement of obtaining an Online Publishing License.
-In addition, the VIE may be required to obtain an Internet Audio-Visual Programmes Service License for online distribution of audio or visual programs or contents.
+As advised by our PRC legal counsel, V&T Law Firm, based on its understanding of the current PRC law and regulations, (i) the VIE and our PRC subsidiaries have obtained all permissions and approvals that are required to obtain to operate their businesses in accordance with the PRC laws and regulations as of the date of this prospectus; (ii) no permissions or approvals have been denied by relevant PRC government authorities concerning the VIE's and our PRC subsidiaries' operations till now; and (iii) the VIE and our PRC subsidiaries have never received any inquiry, notice, warning, or sanctions from any PRC government authorities regarding their operations as of the date of this prospectus.
+However, we cannot assure you that the PRC government authorities would reach the same conclusion as our PRC legal counsel due to the continuously evolving of the PRC legal systems, including new interpretation and implementation of current PRC laws and regulations and new laws and regulations to be promulgated.
+Accordingly, the VIE and our PRC subsidiaries may be required to obtain additional licenses or expand the authorized business scope covered under the licenses it currently holds.
 If the VIE and our PRC subsidiaries fail to obtain or maintain any of the required licenses or approvals, their continued business operations in their respective industries may subject them to various penalties, such as confiscation of illegal revenues, fines and the discontinuation or restriction of their operations.
 See "Risk Factors-Risks Related to Doing Business in China-The VIE and our PRC subsidiaries are required to obtain various operating licenses and permits and to make registrations and filings for the business operations in China and any failure to comply with these requirements may materially adversely affect the business and results of operations."